MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 #### Solution: change the system times of the client to match the KMS host

-To resolve this issue, you'll need to change the system time on the client to match the KMS host.
+To resolve this issue, you need to change the system time on the client to match the KMS host.
 We recommend you use a Network Time Protocol (NTP) time source or Active Directory Domain Services for time synchronization.
-This issue uses UTP time and isn't affected by time zone selection.
+This issue uses UTP time, so time zone selection doesn't affect it.

 ### 0xC004F074 No Key Management Service (KMS) could be contacted

-When you encounter this issue, an error message will appear that says, "The Software Protection Service reported that the computer could not be activated.
+When you encounter this issue, an error message appears that says, "The Software Protection Service reported that the computer couldn't be activated.
 No Key Management Service (KMS) could be contacted.
 Please see the Application Event Log for additional information."

 #### 0xC004F074 cause